cyberglitchlabs/owon-xdm-remote/README.md

 On startup, the controller runs a three-stage initialization:

+1. Check for valid credentials in file system - if not valid or empty
+2. Start WiFi Manager and enter WiFi and MQTT credentials
-1. Check for UART line idle timeout
+3. Check for UART line idle timeout
-2. Identify device via `*IDN?`
+4. Identify device via `*IDN?`
-3. Enable and verify fast-sampling mode (`RATE F`, `RATE?`)
+5. Enable and verify fast-sampling mode (`RATE F`, `RATE?`)

 Errors are indicated using LED signals (GPIO 8).
 A successful startup results in a retained MQTT `online` message.

 ## Feature ideas not implemented yet
-- WiFi-Manager feat. all credentials for WiFi and MQTT
 - Web Interface to
   - select start configuration of the multimeter
   - select if last config is restored after power-on